Charystag/Charystag/README.md

 <!-- The goal is to write a README file for my repository nsainton/nsainton on github-->
-# Ahoy Captain!
+# Ahoy Captain ⚓️!
 Welcome to my GitHub page!

-#Introduction
+# Introduction

 ## Who am I?